Happening Now

 Ocean Transportation:

-- Port of Ashdod: Located just 50 kilometers from the Gaza border, the port of Ashdod is operating in “emergency mode.”
-Special restrictions apply to vessels carrying hazardous materials into Ashdod.
+- Port of Ashdod: Located just 50 kilometers from the Gaza border, Ashdod Port is currently in “emergency mode,” with special restrictions for vessels carrying hazardous materials.
+As the exclusive state-owned port in Israel, Ashdod Port operates around the clock, 24/7.

 - Port of Haifa: The Port of Haifa, which also includes Haifa Bay Port and Israel Shipyard Port, is operating as usual.
 The Home Front Command regulates the handling of hazardous materials in the port, designating specific storage areas for different types of HAZMAT and requiring ship agents to provide a 24-hour advance notice for incoming HAZMAT-carrying ships.